chinapedia/wikipedia.abstract.en/Page/Active_Directory.md

 Objects

-Publishing_Company_Network_Diagram.pngActive Directory structures are arrangements of information about objects.
+Active Directory structures are arrangements of information about objects.
 The objects fall into two broad categories: resources (e.g., printers) and security principals (user or computer accounts and groups).
 Security principals are assigned unique security identifiers (SIDs).

 Each object represents a single entity—whether a user, a computer, a printer, or a group—and its attributes.
 Certain objects can contain other objects.
 An object is uniquely identified by its name and has a set of attributes—the characteristics and information that the object represents— defined by a schema, which also determines the kinds of objects that can be stored in Active Directory.